What is attack and what are attack components?¶

-Hit is a serialized malicious request (original malicious request and metadata added by the WAF node).
+Hit is a serialized malicious request (original malicious request and metadata added by the filtering node).

 Attack vector is a part of a malicious request containing the attack sign.

-All attacks that can be detected by Wallarm WAF are divided into groups:
+All attacks that can be detected by Wallarm are divided into groups:

 Input validation attacks

 Attack detection method depends on the attack group.
-To detect behavioral attacks, additional Wallarm WAF configuration is required.
+To detect behavioral attacks, additional Wallarm node configuration is required.